OPS-E2E-PPE/VBA-Docs/api/Outlook.Explorer.RemoveFromSelection.md

 If the specified item exists in the current view but is not selected in that view, calling **RemoveFromSelection** does not result in any change to the selection and does not fire the **SelectionChange** event.

 When you specify an item in a recurring appointment or task as an argument to the **RemoveFromSelection** method, make sure that before you pass the argument, you obtain an instance of the occurrence by first expanding the recurrences by using the **[IncludeRecurrences](Outlook.Items.IncludeRecurrences.md)** property and the **[Items](Outlook.Items.md)** collection.
-If you do not expand the recurrences and obtain an occurrence in the series, you would be passing an instance variable that represents the appointment or task series, and the **RemoveFromSelection** method would be operating on the series instead of the occurrence.
+If you don't expand the recurrences and obtain an occurrence in the series, you would be passing an instance variable that represents the appointment or task series, and the **RemoveFromSelection** method would be operating on the series instead of the occurrence.